Quirky Albuquerque, Five Things To Experience in the Land of Enchantment

 Newly opened in an Albuquerque warehouse, this interactive light immersion experience called XYZT combines ten digital landscapes for all ages to explore.
 The immersive sensory encounter lets you feel like a kid as you move your body to influence and play with the light sources on the walls, floor, and more.
-Art, science, and technology mesh in the newly opened digital art gallery.
+Art, science, and technology mesh in the newly opened digital art gallery at Albuquerque .

 Use the interactive map below to search, compare and book hotels & rentals at the best prices that are sourced from a variety of platforms including Booking.com, Hotels.com, Expedia, Vrbo, and more.
 You can move the map to search for accommodations in other areas and also use the filter to find restaurants, purchase tickets for tours and attractions, and locate points of interest!